-Nova Scotia's governmentis moving forward with its promise to help make Nova Scotia a more accessible and inclusive place to live and work.
+Nova Scotia's government is moving forward with its promise to help make Nova Scotia a more accessible and inclusive place to live and work.

-Yes, this legislation is about access, but it is equally about fairness.
-The recommendations in this report encourage accessibility as a means of ensuring that all Nova Scotians have the ability to participate fully in their communities.
+The legislation is about access and fairness.
+The recommendations in the Access and Fairness for All Nova Scotians report (33MB) (ASL Video) encourage accessibility as a means of ensuring that all Nova Scotians have the ability to participate fully in their communities.